cunnie/cunnie.github.io/content/post/multi-platform_docker_images_with_concourse.md

   Concourse input resource "deployments", and it has a subdirectory "multi-platform-docker/", and that subdirectory has a "Dockerfile".

+Note:
+- `IMAGE_PLATFORM` defines the platforms to build.
+If you're not sure, use `linux/arm64,linux/amd64`
-Note: `OUTPUT_OCI: true` is required for multi-platform, and so is `image: image/image`
+- `OUTPUT_OCI: true` is required for multi-platform
+- `image: image/image` is required for OCI output

 ```yaml
 jobs: